Medical questions & health advice by licensed doctors

-"How often should I have a breast cancer checkup?
+"How often should I have a breast cancer checkup?"

 I visit my OB/GYN once a year.
 I'm 26 and my mother had breast cancer.
 I wonder should I go more.
 I do self tests a lot, but is that enough?

 Therefore, I think your yearly tests are probably good enough.
 In addition, despite what we have told women for years, there is no evidence that self breast exams provide much benefit.
 Right now, the recommendations are to have yearly physician breast exams, then start getting yearly mammograms starting at age 50.
 This is a new recommendation by the US preventative task force that is currently very controversial.
 If your mother developed breast cancer at a very young age (20s, 30s, 40s), then your screening will be different.
 If your mother was very young, then you should be screened for the BRCA gene.
 Women that have this gene are at very high risk for breast cancer and need to either have more intense screening, or just have breasts removed to prevent cancer.
 If you don't fall into this category, but your mother was still quite young when she got breast cancer, then you may benefit from having yearly breast MRIs after you turn 30.
 This is where the defined recommendations begin to fade away and your physicians preference is how you will get screened.
 Since this is complex, I suggest that you schedule an appointment with your primary care physician to discuss this issue.
 If your mother was very young when she developed breast cancer, then you probably need to have a consultation with a cancer geneticist to further determine your risk.
 This will help you determine what yearly screening tools are necessary.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.